kodando/kodando/README.md

 are working hard to make it better for us.
 In the end, you have some options and most of the time, the IDE and the language will make your job very pleasant, but you need to keep in mind that there are some untamed problems around yet.

+## SAMPLES

+Give a look at the samples directory to see to how use these beasts!